Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

 # Items changes
  - Items were added and moved around in the game to provide ways to get some previously unobtainable items, as well as repeatable methods for items that didn't previously have them (Check the [ITEM_CHANGES.md](https://github.com/Dreaker75/re-emerald/blob/main/info_hub/ITEM_CHANGES.md) for the full details)
+ - The Exp.
+Share has been changed to work like in Gen VI onwards, becoming a Key Item.
  - Vitamins no longer have a limit of being usable until 100 EVs in the corresponding stat, like in Gen 8+
  - The player receives a Premier Ball for every 10 of any Poke Ball bought in one purchase, like in LGPE+
  - TMs have infinite uses like in Gen V-VIII and their locations have been changed to accomodate for this change: